 As a Participating Jurisdiction, the local building authority is the exclusive inspection agency for the MHIP in their service area.
 Authority as a Participating Jurisdiction includes the potential to enforce additional installation requirements and the ability to establish local fee structures.

-Local jurisdictions, with or with local participation in the MHIP, are governed through the following guidelines;
+Local jurisdictions, with or without local participation in the MHIP, are governed through the following guidelines;

 Go to Resolution 38